yieldthedog/yieldthedog.github.com/source/_posts/2012-05-25-interesting-thingys-17.markdown

 date: 2012-05-25 09:17
 comments: false
 categories: "Interesting-Thingys"
-published: false
+published: true
 ---

-This week a potourri of tech topics…
+This week we have two new categories in the list: Objective-C and Clojure
 <!-- More -->

 ### Objective-C
 - [NSRails](https://github.com/dingbat/nsrails)
   an Objective-C framework for ActiveRecord like API (crud remote rails objects).

 ### GIT
 - [Github for Windows](https://github.com/blog/1127-github-for-windows)